 As a woman of color who has reported globally, my multicultural perspective grants me access to underrepresented communities everywhere I live.
 Over nearly a decade, I’ve written breaking news, features and investigations for a range of publications including the Seattle Times, YES!
 Magazine, The Associated Press, TIME, The Christian Science Monitor, NPR, Time Out, Seattle Weekly, SF Weekly, SF Business Times and many others.

-My reporting has taken me to such disparate places as the homes of migrant families in the outskirts of Beijing, day centers for developmentally disabled people in California, and a Seattle mobile home park where 200 Latinx residents were at risk of eviction.
-I’m a deeply curious person with a knack for incorporating intricate details into my articles.
+My reporting has taken me to such disparate places as the homes of migrant families in the outskirts of Beijing, day centers for people with developmental disabilities in California, and a Seattle mobile home park where 200 Latinx residents were at risk of eviction.

-When I’m not typing away, you can catch me hiking in the Cascades, doing yoga, serenading my cat, and exploring quirky towns in the Pacific Northwest.
+When I’m not typing away, you can catch me hiking in the Cascades, meditating, and exploring quirky towns in the Pacific Northwest.